CESNET/rousette/README.md

 The anonymous user access is disabled whenever these rules are not met.

+### YANG schema retrieval

+As an extension to the RESTCONF protocol, all YANG modules which are available through sysrepo can be fetched via the `/yang/` endpoint.
+This access is controlled through NACM as-if the access was made against the `module` or `submodule` list within the [`ietf-yang-library`](https://datatracker.ietf.org/doc/html/rfc8525#section-3).
+In practical terms, this means that the NACM access rules for the following XPaths also control schema retrieval:

+- `/ietf-yang-library:yang-library/module-set[name='complete']/module`
+- `/ietf-yang-library:yang-library/module-set[name='complete']/import-only-module`
+- `/ietf-yang-library:yang-library/module-set[name='complete']/module/submodule`
+- `/ietf-yang-library:yang-library/module-set[name='complete']/import-only-module/submodule`

 ## Dependencies

 - [nghttp2-asio](https://github.com/nghttp2/nghttp2-asio) - asynchronous C++ library for HTTP/2